flexcompute-readthedocs/Flow360Documentation/docs/source/examples/rotation_interface.rst

         Non concentric circle mesh on rotation interface

-As shown in the above figure, the grid points on the rotation interface do not satisfy the concentric requirement.
+As shown in the above figure, the grid points on the rotation interface do not satisfy the concentricity requirement.
 Certain points slightly deviate from the perfect concentric circle.

 .. figure:: rotationInterfaceFigs/concentric.png
         :width: 500px